dfreilich/summaries/CleanCode.md

 ## Chapter 14: Successive Refinement
 ## Chapter 15: JUnit Internals
 ## Chapter 16: Refactoring SerialDate
+Here, the author refactors the SerialData package.
+It is a very involved refactor, and shows how he thinks through some issues.
+Look through it carefully, and take notes.
 ## Chapter 17: Smells and Heuristics
 Here, Robert Martin lists a few series of heuristics and code smells he uses to refactor.
 This is the real gem of the book, and should be revisted often.
 ### Comments: